 |Delivery Mode ||The course is delivered from University of Melbourne in Australia and also during a two week tour in France.
 Face to face delivery is supported by materials accessible online through a secure login.|

 |Delivery Venue ||University of Melbourne Parkville and France (Champagne, Bordeaux and Burgundy).|

 |Subjects ||The Professional Certificate in Global Wines requires successful completion of one x 25 point subject: Exploring French Wine, Food and Culture (AGRI50001)* - 25 points|

 |Entry Requirements ||The Selection Committee will evaluate the applicant's ability to pursue the course successfully using the following criterion: |

 |Assessment ||Each subject is formally assessed to meet the requirements of University accreditation.
 Assessment is designed to be practical and relevant to industry professionals.|

-Course Fees include tuition, course materials and access to online resources during intensive delivery of subjects.
+Course fees include tuition, course materials and access to online resources during intensive delivery of subjects.
 As enrolled students of the University of Melbourne, students have access to a range of facilities and amenities provided by the University of Melbourne.

 Course fees apply only to the cost of tuition and applicants should note the additional costs relating to the field trip to France for 'Exploring French Wine, Food and Culture'.

-|Other Costs ||Study Tour to France Costs Land Costs - $6,500 Inclusions
+|Other Costs ||Study Tour to France Costs Land Costs - $7,000 (approximately)|

 |Pathways to Further Study ||Students who successfully complete the course may be eligible for credit into Masters courses offered by the Faculty of Veterinary and Agricultural Sciences.|

 |FEE HELP ||Fee-Help is a loan from the Australian Government to cover tuition fees and is available to Australian Citizens only.|

 |More Information ||For a full course description with detailed objectives, assessment and other information refer to Subjects section above.|